E-Newsletter November 2017

 Another group of Malaysians that rejoiced the announcement of new budget is the civil servants.
 The 1.6 million strong forces will get a RM 1,500 ringgit bonus over two payments, while government retirees will get half the amount.
 On top of that, the more flexible hours and increased medical and education-related benefits are the perks that excite Malaysians.
 Employees of government-linked companies will also gain as the prime minister announced organizations will increase profit-sharing programs and introduce benefits such as substituting leave allowance for cash.

-Besides all the perks, our Prime Minister has also outlined benefits of about 6.5 billion ringgit for farmers, fishermen, smallholders and rubber tappers.
+Besides all the perks, benefits of about 6.5 billion ringgit for farmers, fishermen, smallholders and rubber tappers were also outlined.
 Imports of aircraft, ships and oil rigs are among items that will be given relief from the 6 percent goods and services tax from next year.
-Also, Prime Minister has announced that GST treatment on magazines, journals, periodicals and comics will be harmonised with treatment on all types of books which are reading materials and be subjected to zero-rated supply.
+Also, it was announced that GST treatment on magazines, journals, periodicals and comics will be harmonised with treatment on all types of books which are reading materials and be subjected to zero-rated supply.

 Another highlight of the Malaysia Budget 2018 is that student-loan lenders will have discounts on outstanding student loans.
 For students who just completed their studies, they will have a longer grace period before having to start to make loan repayments.
 Expecting mothers are not forgotten in the Malaysia Budget 2018 where the civil servants can clock out an hour early when they’ve passed the fifth month of pregnancy.
 For the private sector, 90 days of maternity leave has been proposed to benefit pregnant women in the workforce.